HMS Halsham (M2633)

 HMS Halsham was one of 93 ships of the Ham class of inshore minesweepers of the Royal Navy.
 Their names were all chosen from villages ending in -ham.
 The minesweeper was named after Halsham in the East Riding of Yorkshire.

-She was transferred from the Royal Navy to Royal Air Force duties in 1966 and renamed No.5002 (later No.5012) and converted to a research and trials vessel for Royal Aircraft Establishment, Farnborough.
-By 1972, she was the only remaining RAF-operated marine asset, and to provide continued efficient management she was transferred to the Royal Corps of Transport's civilian fleet and renamed Richard George Masters.
+She was transferred from the Royal Navy to Royal Air Force duties in 1966, renamed No.5002 (later No.5012) and converted to a research and trials vessel for Royal Aircraft Establishment, Farnborough.
+By 1972, she was the only remaining RAF-operated marine asset, and to provide continued efficient management she was transferred to the Royal Corps of Transport's civilian fleet and renamed Richard George Masters (later shortened to R G Masters).
 Private Masters was the sole recipient of the Victoria Cross in the Royal Army Service Corps during the First World War.

+In 1979 she was withdrawn from military service, and then sold to Pounds Shipowners & Shipbreakers at Portsmouth, who resold her in 1981 to Greek shipowners Petrakis Line of Corfu.
+She was renamed Sotirakis and converted to a tourist excursion boat.